joshHug/LeidenITP/labs/lab6.md

 ### Installing Anaconda

-To be better prepared for future exercise we need more than the standard python library that was included with the PyCharm installation.
-While it is possible to install extra libraries one at the time, it is easier to install the most common libraries all at once with a new python environment.
-We will do this by installing [anaconda](https://www.anaconda.com/download).
-Go to the page, scrolldown, choose your operating system and download anaconda.
+To be better prepared for future exercises, we need more than the standard python library that was included with the PyCharm installation.
+While it is possible to install extra libraries one at the time, it is easier to install the most common libraries all at once into what is called a "python environment".
+We will do this by installing  a tool called[anaconda](https://www.anaconda.com/download).
+Go to the page, scroll down, choose your operating system and download anaconda.
 After downloading, run the installer and follow the instructions.

 ### Open Project